Sanish32/VulnerableBankApp/README.md

 f you want to create a new user, open the terminal and navigate to this folder.
 Then, type ``python3 manage.py createsuperuser``.
 You will be prompted to enter a new username, email, and password.
 Enter the username and password, and skip the email section by pressing the Enter key.
 This will create a user with superuser status.

-To downgrade the status, you can choose one of the following methods:
+To downgrade the status, you can choose one of the following methods:<br />
 i) type ``python3 manage.py shell``.

 ``